-Intended outcome Success criteria Improve oral language skills and vocabulary among disadvantaged pupils Assessments, observations indication significantly improved oral language among disadvantaged pupils (triangulated with engagement in lessons, book scrutiny and on-going formative assessment.)
-Improve reading attainment among disadvantaged pupils FFTaspire data/Phonics assessments/NTS reading assessments show marked increase in attainment especially for disadvantaged pupils KS2 reading outcomes by 2024/25 show that there is an increase of disadvantaged Improve maths attainment for disadvantaged pupils at the end of KS2 pupils meeting the expected standard KS2 maths outcomes in 2024/25 show that there is an increase of disadvantaged pupils meeting the expected standard To achieve and sustain improved well-being for all pupils in our school particularly disadvantaged pupils Sustained high levels of wellbeing from 2024/25 demonstrated by:- • qualitative date from student voice, parent surveys and teacher observations. • A significant increase in participation in enrichment activities, particularly among the disadvantaged pupils • Improved and sustained attendance (including improved lateness)
+Intended outcome Success criteria Improve oral language skills and vocabulary among disadvantaged pupils Assessments, observations indication significantly improved oral language among disadvantaged pupils (triangulated with engagement in lessons, book scrutiny and ongoing formative assessment.)
+Improve reading attainment among disadvantaged pupils FFTaspire data/Phonics assessments/NTS reading assessments show marked increase in attainment especially for disadvantaged pupils KS2 reading outcomes by 2024/25 show that there is an increase of disadvantaged pupils meeting the expected standard Improve maths attainment for disadvantaged pupils at the end of KS2 KS2 maths outcomes in 2024/25 show that there is an increase of disadvantaged pupils meeting the expected standard To achieve and sustain improved well-being for all pupils in our school particularly disadvantaged pupils Sustained high levels of wellbeing from 2024/25 demonstrated by: understand the particle of the parent surveys and teacher observations.
+A significant increase in particle particle of the